 WARNING: Maintain the minimum clearances shown in Figure 4.
 If you can, provide greater clearances from floor, ceiling, and joining wall.

 You can locate heater on the floor, away from a wall.
-A wall mounting bracket is included with this heater.
-An Optional Base Kit (GA4550) may be purchased to allow the unit to be installed away from a wall (see Accessories, page 26).
+A wall mounting bracket and floor base stand are included with this heater.
 Determine which method is best for your application.